AdobeDocs/commerce-webapi/src/pages/graphql/schema/vault/mutations/createVaultCardSetupToken.md

 Use this token to create a permanent token with the `createVaultCardPaymentToken` mutation.
 The permanent token represents a payment method that is saved to the customer's vault.

-This setup token is generated with an empty card number in the `payment_source` object purposefully.
-In combination of PayPal SDK, hosted fields or credit cards fields components use this token to securely update the setup token with payment details.
+The setup token is generated with an empty card number in the `payment_source` object purposefully.
+The PayPal SDK, in conjunction with hosted fields or credit cards field components, securely update the setup token with payment details.

 See [Paypal SDK developer documentation](https://developer.paypal.com/docs/multiparty/checkout/save-payment-methods/purchase-later/js-sdk/cards/) for more information.